matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 ### Ransomware Mitigations

 - GCP provides multiple layers of protection.
-- Most protections are automated and available by default.
+- Most protections automated and available by default.

 **Automated mitigations**

 - Google has global visibility into malicious sites and content.
-- This visibility makes the detection of incomming attacks very effective.
+- This visibility makes the detection of incoming attacks very effective.

 **End-user protection**